Macromolecular Solution Small-Angle X-ray Scattering (SAXS)

 Batch Mode

 Batch mode samples are directly loaded into the sample cell, rather than first passing through a sizing column.
 This reduces the volume and concentration required, but aggregates and other large species are not separated from the sample, increasing requirements on sample prep.
-At BioCAT, these measurements take ~50 µl of sample.
-However, in some cases smaller volumes can also yield usable SAXS data.
-These experiments are also done in the coflow sample cell, to minimize radiation damage.
+BioCAT has a custom built batch mode autosampler capable of loading samples from 96 and 384 well plates.
+The plates are temperature controlled, and the measurements are done in the coflow sample cell to minimize radiation damage.
+This autosampler can run one sample every ~3 minutes.

 Time-Resolved SAXS